tldraw sync

 If you have been using some other solution for data sync, you can migrate your existing data to the tldraw sync format.

-snapshots, so in your data loading code you can add a backwards-compatibility layer that lazily imports data from your old system and converts it to a TLStoreSnapshot
+Both InMemorySyncStorage and SQLiteSyncStorage support loading TLStoreSnapshot snapshots, so you can add a backwards-compatibility layer that lazily imports data from your old system and converts it to a TLStoreSnapshot.

 async function loadOrMakeRoom(roomId: string) {